purlantov/Team-Porto.Flip-TA-2017/Tetris_v2/README.md

 -   Teamwork tool used - Slack

 TO REVIEW:
--   **Data encapsulation** -   Use if modules
+-   **Data encapsulation** -   Use of modules
 -   **Strong cohesion** and **loose coupling**

 ##  Optional Requirements

--   DOM manipulations (native DOM API): implemented in display of next piece
+-   DOM manipulations (native DOM API): implemented in display of next piece and game control buttons

 TO DO:
 -   Unit and integration testing